nodejs/node/doc/api/globals.md

 A browser-compatible implementation of [`sessionStorage`][].
-Data is stored in memory, with a storage quota of 10 MB. `sessionStorage` data persists within the current browser process and only for the duration of the current page session, not across page refreshes or different browser tabs, windows, or server-side rendering (SSR) contexts.
+Data is stored in memory, with a storage quota of 10 MB. `sessionStorage` data persists within the current process and only for the duration of the current page session, not across page refreshes or different browser tabs, windows, or server-side rendering (SSR) contexts.
 Any modification of this data outside of the Web Storage API is not supported.
 Enable this API with the